 ARTICLE I. Name and purpose

 Section 1.
 The name of the organization is the Essex County Ornithological Club of Massachusetts.

 Section 2.
-The purposes of the Club are to promote interest in the study of field ornithology and general natural history in Essex County, Massachusetts, and to engage members in projects and pursuits in furtherance of such study.
-More specifically, the Club seeks (1) to maintain a long tradition of holding an annual May bird census by canoe and on foot on and along the Ipswich River; (2) to periodically revise the official checklist of the birds of Essex County; (3) to work for the conservation and protection of wildlife habitat throughout the county; and (4) to organize or participate in other such projects and field trips consistent with the above purposes.
+The purposes of the Club, which was established in 1916, are to promote interest in ornithological study in Essex County, Massachusetts, and to promote conservation of birds and their habitats in Essex County.
+More specifically, the Club seeks (1) to maintain a long tradition of holding an annual May bird census by canoe and on foot on and along the Ipswich River; (2) to periodically revise the official checklist of the birds of Essex County; (3) To present speakers and organize field trips consistent with the above purposes; and (4) to organize or participate in other such projects and field trips consistent with the above purposes.
 It is intended that the club maintain a not-for-profit philosophy.

 ARTICLE II.
 Membership and Dues

 Section 1.
 Membership in the Club is open to anyone interested in the ornithology and natural history of Essex County.
 Membership begins upon payment of dues for the current fiscal year and ends when dues fall into arrears.
 The only two kinds of members are regular members and life members.